Agent

 ) internal {}

-BalanceLink allows users to set will-be-replaced token amounts in the data.
-To deal with the will-be-replaced token amount, the Agent reads the balanceBps and the amountOrOffset from the included in the logics:
+BalanceLink allows users to set **will-be-replaced** token amounts in the `data`.
+To deal with the will-be-replaced token amount, the Agent reads the `balanceBps` and the `amountOrOffset` from the [#input](https://docs.protocolink.com/smart-contract/data-type#input "mention") included in the `logics`:

 After replacing the token amount, the Agent is ready to execute the operation without knowing how many tokens it got from the prior operation.